bibinmjose/india_retail_data/README.md

 # Background
 The retail prices of key commodities are sourced from Open Government Data platform of India.
 The dataset contains retail prices for key commodities recorded at around 75 key market centres in India.
 The granularity of the data is at day level.

- - Make sure you use [scikit-learn](http://scikit-learn.org) for modelling.

 ## Data Dictionary
 ```
 date : Date the retail price was recorded